omar0ali/spaceinvaders-game-cli/README.md

     - [X] Draw a proper Triangle shape.
     - [X] Shoots laser beam by hitting the `Left Mouse Button`.
 - [ ] Performance Logs Window, to keep track whats being rendered in the current window.
-- [ ] Create a single enemy spaceship.
+- [X] Create a single enemy spaceship.
+Can be produced by hitting the `Space Bar` key.
+    - [X] Alien ship can move towards the player.